-Subject: Exploring Early Childhood Number of units: 1 or 2 NESA Developed: No ATAR: No Major Work: No HSC Exam: No Length of HSC Exam: N/A What will I be doing in the course?
-Overview : Exploring Early Childhood is a NESA Endorsed Course, which means it cannot count towards your ATAR.
+Subject: Exploring Early Childhood

+Number of units: 1 or 2 NESA Developed: No

+ATAR: No Major Work: No

+HSC Exam: No Length of HSC Exam: N/A

+Overview: Exploring Early Childhood is a NESA Endorsed Course, which means it cannot count towards your ATAR.
 Students who study EEC will learn about the following topics: Pregnancy and Childbirth, Child Growth and Development and Promoting Positive Behaviour.

-In the Preliminary Course and HSC courses, you wi ill study: Pregnancy and childbirth Child growth and development Promoting positive behaviour A variety of elective modules such as: Play and the developing child Child health and safety Children's literature Food and nutrition Children with special needs Children and change Gender and young children Young children and the law How is this subjec ct assessed in school?
-In the Preliminary Course, your assessments will typically include: In the HSC Course, your assessments will typically include: Practical Diary Activity/Evaluation Practical Activity/Oral presentation Preliminary exam Children's Book Construction of a purpose-built toy Trial HSC Exam What does the HSC Exa m look like for this subject?
+In the Preliminary Course and HSC courses, you will study:

+- · Pregnancy and childbirth

+- Child growth and development Core topics

+- Promoting positive behaviour

+A variety of elective modules such as:

+- Play and the developing child

+- Child health and safety

+- · Children's literature

+- Food and nutrition

+- Children with special needs

+- · Children and change

+- Gender and young children

+- · Young children and the law

+- Practical Diary Activity/Evaluation

+- Practical Activity/Oral presentation

+- · Preliminary exam

+- Children's Book

+- Construction of a purpose-built toy

+- Trial HSC Exam

 Not applicable.
 There is no HSC for this subject.

 What have past students found challenging about this subject?
-You might love this subject if Nothing!
-This is a course loved by the students who do it You love children and want to learn about the development of 0-5 year olds Interested in a career in childcare such as childcare worker, counsellor, child psychologist, preschool teacher, childcare centre director Love practical experiences such as preparing food, making toys and books
+Nothing!
+This is a course loved by the students who do it

+- You love children and want to learn about the development of 0-5 year olds - Interested in a career in childcare such as childcare worker, counsellor, child psychologist, preschool teacher, childcare centre director - Love practical experiences such as preparing food, making toys and books